-Google constantly iterates Google My Business.
+Google constantly iterates Google My Business (GMB).
 So, how do businesses take advantage of the GMB platform?
 First, keep an eye on your GMB profile and note any changes.
-For example, when Google unveiled a new beta option that helps companies share product details, add your products.
-The Google My Business products (product collections) remains in beta (as most Google features).
-However, the feature has slowly rolled out to local businesses and for the most part is now part of all GMB profiles.
+For example, when Google released an option to list products, then add your products to your GMB feed.

 So, naturally, that leads to a few questions such as what is GMB products and how does it work?

 Essentially, GMB products allows companies to showcase product details (similar to services, which have been available for some time).
 Google explains the rationale behind the feature.

 “The Product Editor allows merchants to build a presence on mobile and the computer to showcase their products and drive consumer interactions.
 Consumers will see a more curated showcase of a store’s products on the Business Profile Products tab on mobile, or the Product Overview module on the computer.
 Items added through the Product Editor appear in Business profiles on the computer and mobile version of Google Search.”

 Over the past few months, we have seen the GMB products tab roll out into a majority of our client GMB profiles.
 Google notes the Product Editor is geared towards small and mediums sized businesses (with a few exceptions).
 Additionally, Google offers alternative guidance on showcasing product details for large or certain chain companies.

 To check the availability of Google Business products, head to your GMB profile.
 Look for Products listed as part of your menu (on the left menu), then you can experiment with the program.